 "What really helped me in addition to budgeting better is learning how to make extra money," she says.
 "I realized that I could use my extra time to get more hours, freelance, and more."
 Ultimately, Schroeder-Gardner was able to pay off her loans, and trade her full-time job as a financial analyst for a career as a blogger that she was more passionate about.

-Money hack: make technology your wallet watcher
+Make technology your wallet watcher.

 Huntington customers can manage budgeting and spending through The Hub.
 "You can set goals, such as how much you want to spend per month on groceries, and it will keep track of your daily spending against that goal and send you alerts¶ when you’re coming up against your spending limit,” explains Vestemean.